 Read the story of Jackie Robinson from The Children's Book of Heroes.
+(May use another resource describing his experiences.)
 Discuss the challenges Robinson faced and how he responded to the challenges.
 In what ways is Jackie Robinson a hero?
 How did he affect the future of baseball?

-- Have a discussion about Jackie Robinson and incorporate the following questions:
+- Have a discussion about Jackie Robinson and incorporate the following:

 - What actions were examples of Mr. Robinson acting for the common good?

 - How has he helped to enhance a core democratic value?

 - Is acting for the common good always easy?
 Always popular?
 What are the benefits?

 - What are the challenges of acting for the common good?

 Look at current events and discuss the impact of Jackie Robinson's advocacy on today.
 In what way was he a hero?